Terms and conditions

 The lottery is wholly for the benefit of the Trust’s Charity, a non-commercial society.
 The conduct of the lottery is regulated by the Charitable Funds Committee.

-The draw for a particular month will be held by the third Wednesday of the month.
-A representative, or representatives, of the Charitable Funds Committee will undertake each draw with an additional independent witness.
+4) The draw for a particular month will be held by the third Wednesday of the month.
+A representative, or representatives, of the EyUp Charity Committee will undertake each draw with an additional independent witness.

-At each draw, the appropriate number of winning numbers will be drawn and allocated as the prizes available in order of prize value.
+5) At each draw, the appropriate number of winning numbers will be drawn and allocated in order of prize value.

 If any prize remains unclaimed for a period of six months after it is drawn, and all reasonable attempts have been made to locate the winner, the prize will be deemed void.
 The prize will then be redrawn at the first suitable draw after the six-month period has expired.

-If any subscription is not received the Promoter will take, at the earliest opportunity, such steps as are reasonably practical in all the circumstances to inform the relevant member that a subscription has not been received.
+If any subscription is not received we will take, at the earliest opportunity, such steps as are reasonably practical in all the circumstances to inform the relevant member that a subscription has not been received.

-All winners will be notified in writing.
-A list of numbers will be placed on the Trust’s intranet and internet.
+7) All winners will be notified in writing.
+A list of numbers will be placed on the Trust’s staff intranet and charity webpages.

-Chances will cost £1 each per month.
+9) Chances will cost £1 each per month.
 Members may purchase up to a maximum of 10 chances.
-The cost of each chance must be paid to the promoter of the lottery before any person is given any right in respect of membership of the lottery.
+The cost of each chance must be paid to the EyUp community lottery before any person is given any right in respect of membership of the lottery.

-The Charitable Funds Committee may vary the entry fee at any time provided that they notify lottery members in advance.
+11) The EyUp Charity may vary the entry fee at any time provided that they notify lottery members in advance.

-In the event of a dispute regarding the interpretation of the lottery rules or conduct of the draw the decision of the Charitable Funds Committee shall be final.
+14) In the event of a dispute regarding the interpretation of the lottery rules or conduct of the draw the decision of the EyUp Charity Committee shall be final.

-In the event of less than 700 chances being sold, the Charitable Funds Committee reserves the right to amend the prizes accordingly.
+15) In the event of less than 700 chances being sold, the EyUp Charity Committee reserves the right to amend the prizes accordingly.